 In most cases, treatment will improve symptoms within 1 to 3 days.
-Most people will have few to no symptoms by the end of the first week of treatment.
-If your symptoms haven't improved by then, see your doctor.
+Most people will have few or no symptoms by the end of the first week of treatment.
+If your symptoms have not improved by then, see your doctor.

 - avoid getting your ear canal wet — check with your doctor when you can go swimming or participate in water activities, and wear a shower cap while bathing or showering